humio/humio-aws-lambdas/README.md

 s3.configurationId | ID found in the bucket notification configuration. s3.object.eTag | e.g., `0f3a06bda0647ed09b0f951...`
 s3.object.key | e.g., `some-filename.json`
-s3.object.sequencer | a string representation of a hexadecimal value used to determine event sequence, only used with `PUT` and `DELETE` operations. s3.object.size | Object size, in bytes, e.g., `8742` s3.object.versionId | Object version if bucket is versioning-enabled, otherwise not present. s3.s3SchemaVersion | e.g., `1.0`
+s3.object.sequencer | String representation of a hexadecimal value used to determine event sequence, only used with `PUT` and `DELETE` operations. s3.object.size | Object size, in bytes, e.g., `8742` s3.object.versionId | Object version if bucket is versioning-enabled, otherwise not present. s3.s3SchemaVersion | e.g., `1.0`